nasa/progpy/sphinx-config/prog_algs_guide.rst

 * **percentage_in_bounds**: The percentage of the state estimate that is within defined bounds.
 * **relative_accuracy**: Relative accuracy is how close the mean of the distribution is to the ground truth, on relative terms

-There are also a number of figures available to describe a state estimate, described below
+There are also a number of figures available to describe a state estimate, described below.

 .. dropdown:: Scatter Plot